 CPAP is an acronym for Continuous Positive Airway Pressure.
 By applying a positive pressure into the back of your throat, it will keep your airways from collapsing while you sleep.

 APAP (or Auto-PAP) is an acronym for Auto-titrating Positive Airway Pressure.
 This is the most innovative technology (available for about 5 years).
-The machine monitor your breathing and adjusts the pressure to the patient's need based on optimal and critical pressure levels.
+The machine monitors your breathing and adjusts the pressure to the patient's need based on optimal and critical pressure levels.

 PAP therapy is a lifetime treatment for most patients.
 It remains the gold standard and the most effective treatment for sleep apnea.